 There are many opportunities for scholars to be leaders at TLA.
 Teachers will offer a variety of opportunities, such as classroom jobs and scholar helpers.
-Work-based learning opportunities, Scholar Council, and community service will also support scholars in their leadership growth.
+Work-based learning opportunities, Scholar Council, extracurriculars (such as sports, National Honor Society, NJROTC, etc.) and community service will also support scholars in their leadership growth.